What is Monte Carlo Simulation in Trading?

 Frequently Asked Questions

-What is Monte Carlo simulation in trading?
+What is Monte Carlo simulation in trading?▼

 Monte Carlo simulation in trading is a mathematical technique that runs hundreds or thousands of variations of your trading strategy to test how it performs under different market conditions.
 It randomly changes the order of trades and simulates missed trades to reveal the range of possible outcomes, helping traders understand if their strategy is truly robust or just got lucky with one particular market sequence.

-Why do traders use Monte Carlo simulation?
+Why do traders use Monte Carlo simulation?▼

 Traders use Monte Carlo simulation to validate their strategies beyond a single backtest result.
 A backtest shows what happened with one specific sequence of market events, but Monte Carlo shows what could happen under different scenarios.
 This helps traders identify strategies that work consistently versus those that only succeeded due to lucky timing, preventing overconfidence in fragile strategies.

-How many Monte Carlo simulations should I run?
+How many Monte Carlo simulations should I run?▼

 For reliable results, traders should run 1,000 or more Monte Carlo simulations.
 While 100 simulations can provide basic insights, 1,000+ simulations leverage the law of large numbers for statistically valid results.
 Professional platforms like BacktestBase typically run 1,000+ simulations to provide institutional-grade analysis with proper percentile distributions and confidence intervals.

-What's the difference between backtesting and Monte Carlo simulation?
+What's the difference between backtesting and Monte Carlo simulation?▼

 Backtesting shows your strategy's performance with the exact historical sequence of market events that occurred.
 Monte Carlo simulation takes those same trades and tests them under thousands of different scenarios by changing trade order, simulating missed trades, and varying execution conditions.
-Backtesting answers 'What happened?' while Monte Carlo answers 'What could happen?'
+Backtesting answers "What happened?" while Monte Carlo answers "What could happen?"

-Can Monte Carlo simulation predict future trading results?
+Can Monte Carlo simulation predict future trading results?▼

 Monte Carlo simulation cannot predict future results, but it can reveal the range of possible outcomes based on your strategy's historical characteristics.
 It shows whether your strategy is robust enough to handle various market conditions or if it's vulnerable to sequence risk.
 This helps traders set realistic expectations and proper position sizing for their strategies.

-Ready to Test Your Strategy?
+Ready to Validate Your Trading Strategy?